HOchacha/isHOchacha_working/README.md

   - This requires some upgrades current webpage hosting.
   - maybe change web server into nginx. (currently springboot, hard to maintain and lots of overhead to build binary)
 - AI recognition for monitoring behavior whether he is concentrating or not
-  - some Fancy-ai processing would be applied on edge device or web server (but, processing in web server charges bill)
+  - some "Fancy"-ai processing would be applied on edge device or web server (but, processing in web server charges bill)
 - spine keeper
 ## Dependency
 - FFmpeg